bluzelle/curium/docs/public/buildvalidatorsentry.md

         blzcli config trust-node true
         blzcli config keyring-backend test

-5. Collect the node id's of the public sentries on the testnet.
-The existing public sentry hostnames are as follows:
+5. Collect the node id's of the public sentry on the testnet.
+The existing public sentry hostname is as follows:

-        a.sentry.testnet.public.bluzelle.com
-        b.sentry.testnet.public.bluzelle.com
-        c.sentry.testnet.public.bluzelle.com
-        d.sentry.testnet.public.bluzelle.com
-        e.sentry.testnet.public.bluzelle.com
+        dev.testnet.public.bluzelle.com

-    Use the following command on each, to get their node id:
+    Use the following command, to get the node id:

         blzcli status --node tcp://<sentry hostname>:26657 | jq ".node_info.id" | tr -d '"'

     So, for example:

-        blzcli status --node tcp://a.sentry.testnet.public.bluzelle.com:26657 | jq ".node_info.id" | tr -d '"'
+        blzcli status --node tcp://dev.testnet.public.bluzelle.com:26657 | jq ".node_info.id" | tr -d '"'

-    Note down the sentry hostnames and respective node id's.
-You will need these next.
+    Note down the sentry hostname and respective node id.
+You will need this next.

 6. If you are ONLY setting up a validator, do the following.
 Otherwise, if you are setting up both a validator AND a sentry, ONLY do the following on the sentry.